SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 > **Note:**
 >
 > Always be cautious when using custom actions from unknown sources.
 Especially if you're passing credentials to them.
-This action is simple and easily audited, but you might want to consider copying the `action.yml` file directly into your repository to avoid future supply-chain attacks.
+Version number tags in github repositories can be changed by the owner.
+You might want to consider copying the commit SHA from the repository and using that instead of the `v2` tag to avoid potential supply-chain attacks.

 Our workflow file now looks like this: